 What if there was a way to work out which of your friends you could beat in a fight, without actually hitting each other?

-In every group of mates there’s a question which is inevitably going to come up at some point: who could take who in a fight?
+In every group of mates, there’s a question which inevitably comes up at some point: who could take who in a fight?